If you’re like most people, then your debit card is quickly becoming your preferred form of payment.

 Your bank or financial institution has a complex system in place (something like Falcon) to help stop somebody from stealing your money.
 Sometimes the system is triggered by pure accident, but more than likely, your bank will need to talk to you to verify.

-For example, your financial institution has your residency listed as New York.
-But then they see an international purchase in London.
+For example, your financial institution has your address listed as New York.
+But then they see an overseas purchase in Istanbul.
 Either someone stole your debit card details or you are traveling and forgot to tell them.

 Remember, it is best to let your bank know about any trips you are taking.
 That way, if something happens while you’re gone, the bank will know and they won’t think it’s fraud.